OlGe404/CodeReadyContainers/README.md

     - Ubuntu 18.04 LTS or later
     - Debian 10 or later

-Note that the cluster monitoring is disabled by default, because it increases the cpu and memory requirements so much.
-To enable it, set <code>enable_cluster_monitoring: true</code> in the [default vars file](ansible/roles/download_install_crc/defaults/main.yml).
-This can be done prior to the first installation, or to enable it in existing installations later on.
+The cluster monitoring is disabled by default, because it increases the cpu and memory consumption by ~50%.
+To enable it, set `crc.cluster_monitoring: true` in [vars.yaml](vars.yaml).

 ## Install
-When you've created a redhat account, downloaded the pullsecret file and moved it to "ansible/pullsecret.json", run:
+When you've created a redhat account and downloaded the pullsecret file, run:

-  * <code>cd ansible && ./venv-setup.sh && source .venv/bin/activate</code>
+  * `python3 -m pip install -r requirements.txt`
-  * Start the installation with <code>ansible-playbook playbook.yaml</code> and provide your sudo password when prompted
+  * `ansible-playbook install.yaml` and provide your sudo password when prompted
-  * After the installation has finished, refresh your shell with <code>su $(whoami)</code>
+  * After the installation has finished, refresh your groups with `newgrp libvirt`
-  * Login to the openshift webconsole at https://console-openshift-console.apps-crc.testing with <code>developer/developer</code> or <code>kubeadmin/kubeadmin</code> credentials
+  * Login to the openshift webconsole at https://console-openshift-console.apps-crc.testing with `developer/developer` or `kubeadmin/kubeadmin` credentials

 The CRC installation will not be started automatically after you have rebooted or shutdown your system.
 See the "Cheatsheet" section below for common commands.